Oslandia/building-server/README.md

 # Building server

 This is a prototype for a simple WFS server that retrieves polyhedral surfaces from a POSTGIS database and sends them back in a glTF file.

 ## Installation

 ### Python configuration

-The server uses python 2.
+The server uses python 3.

-dependencies:
+Requirements:

     - cython
     - numpy